jmpsec/osctrl-docs/content/usage/provision.sh/_index.md

   -M          --metrics 	Install and configure all services for metrics (InfluxDB + Telegraf + Grafana) -E          --enroll  	Enroll the serve into itself using osquery.
 Default is disabled -N NAME     --env NAME 	Initial environment name to be created.
-Default is the mode (dev or prod)
+Default is the mode (dev or prod) -U          --upgrade 	Keep osctrl upgraded with the latest code from Github

 Examples:
   Provision service in development mode, code is in /vagrant and all components (admin, tls, api):
 	./deploy/provision.sh -m dev -s /vagrant -p all Provision service in production mode using my own certificate and only with TLS endpoint:
-	./deploy/provision.sh -m prod -t own -k /etc/certs/my.key -c /etc/certs/cert.crt -p tls
+	./deploy/provision.sh -m prod -t own -k /etc/certs/my.key -c /etc/certs/cert.crt -p tls Upgrade service with the latest code from Github.
+Does not create services nor certificates:
+	./deploy/provision.sh -U -s /code/osctrl -S /srv/osctrl

 ```